asherddesouza/congo-ecommerce-frontend/README.md

 If I had implemented the ability for a user to register/login, I would have used hashing instead of encryption because if a hacker ever got access to the encryption key, they could decrypt all passwords.

 I would have hashed passwords before storing them into the database.
 Hashing is a one-way operation, so even if attackers got the hashed passwords they couldn't do anything with them.
-I would have used the bcrypt library to hash passwords as soon as a user inputs them, that way nobody except for the user knows
+I would have used the bcrypt library to hash passwords as soon as a user inputs them, that way nobody except for the user knows their password.
+As well as this, to prevent against rainbow table attacks (because hashes can be reversed), I would also have salted each hashed password with a unique salt `(bcrypt.hash(password, 10))` so that each hash is unique, even if two passwords are the same.

 # Installation and Usage Instructions